Camp ENERGY Vaccination Policy

 - If an outbreak of a vaccine preventable disease occurs during camp, the camper and guardian accept that the improperly vaccinated child will have to be removed from camp and quarantined at home per CDC guidelines.

-- Camp ENERGY reserves the right to refuse any camper at their discretion based on the need to uphold the utmost safety standards for all campers and its staff members.
+- Camp ENERGY reserves the right to refuse any camper or volunteer at their discretion based on the need to uphold the utmost safety standards for all campers and its staff members.